Reset system

 endmodule

-to the correct location, following lines must be added to the lpf-file:
+To connect nReset to the correct location, following lines must be added to the lpf-file:

 LOCATE COMP "nReset" SITE "G1";